rajdeep0007/roleBasedAuthorisationWithInMemoryDataBase/README.txt

 Steps:

-1) initially if we Are bringing in the dependency of spring security the very first time if we start the application, we can see password getting generated in the console.
+1) initially, if we are bringing in the dependency of spring security, the very first time we start the application, we can see password getting generated in the console.
 By default, Spring configures , a user whose name is "user" and password is what we find in the console and the role is also "ROLE_USER"
 This configuration is saved in the in memory database